 For the corresponding author supply the following details: e-mail address, department, institution, street, city, postal code and country; for all other authors department, institution, city, postal code and country are mandatory.
-Please also provide all details concerning the current institutional affiliation in case you changed affiliation during the manuscript preparation and publication process.
+Please also provide all details concerning the current institutional affiliation in the case where you changed affiliation during the manuscript preparation and publication process.